Yes. Online therapy is an option.

 I do not take insurance.
 However, I can provide superbills you can submit to your insurance.
 There are benefits you have not going through insurance.
 Without insurance we are free to work together for the amount of time that is best for your healing.
 We can work together to decide how long therapy is needed.
 Without insurance we do not have to use diagnosis that could potentially follow you.
-However, if you want to use the superbill for insurance we may have to use a diagnosis so you can be reimbursed.
-There is more freedom in tailoring therapy specifically for your healing by not relying on insurance.
+However, if you want to use a superbill for insurance we will have to use a diagnosis so you can be reimbursed.

 The short answer is no. I currently focus on individual work.
 Relationships are important in our lives and I work with you to recognize what is happening inside you and within relationships to help you establish boundaries.
 There is a lot that can change in relationships when you become aware of internal patterns and work on healing the hurt places inside of you.